ZSaberLv0/ZFVimToc/README.md

     regexp to match code block,
     any contents inside the code block won't be considered as title, empty to disable this feature
+* `excludeRegExp` : optional, exclude lines that match this pattern

 about pattern regexp: